Board of Visitors

 Wayne “Gil” West (2021-2025)

-Gil West is the chief operating officer of Cruise, General Motors’ majority-owned autonomous vehicle subsidiary.
+Gil West is a board member of Virgin Galactic (SPCE- NYSE) and Forward Air Corporation (FWRD- NASDAQ).
+He is an owner/partner of Aircraft Repair Technologies and RipTide Brewing Company.
+He was previously the chief operating officer of Cruise, General Motors’ majority-owned autonomous vehicle subsidiary.
 He joined Cruise not long after retiring as the senior executive vice president and chief operating officer of Delta Air Lines.
-At Delta he led the team responsible for safe, reliable operations across the globe, including more than 70,000 employees in airport customer service; cargo; corporate safety, security and compliance; Delta Connection; Delta Global Services; Delta Private Jets; flight operations; inflight service; information technology; operations analysis and performance; operations and customer center; supply chain management; and technical operations.
-After joining Delta in March 2008, West led the Delta and Northwest airport and customer service merger integration and helped champion customer service and operational improvements, which have resulted in consistent annual ranking improvements from the U.S. Department of Transportation.
-Prior to Delta, he worked for Laidlaw Transit Services as president and chief executive officer, and also held leadership roles at Northwest Airlines, United Airlines and the Boeing Company.
-He also currently serves on the boards of the American Cancer Society and Business Leaders for Michigan.
-West is a key alumni volunteer in the Atlanta area and is a contributor to both the Dean’s Circle and Fitts-Woolard Hall.
-He also established an endowed scholarship for students in Engineering from his hometown of Hayesville, North Carolina.
-West is a 2018 Distinguished Engineering Alumni recipient as well as a 2016 inductee into the Mechanical and Aerospace Engineering Department Hall of Fame.
-He earned his bachelor’s degree in mechanical engineering from NC State and his MBA from National University in San Diego.
+At Delta, he led the team responsible for safe, reliable operations across the globe, including more than 70,000 employees in airport customer service; cargo; corporate safety, security, and compliance; Delta Connection; Delta Global Services; Delta Private Jets; flight operations; inflight service; information technology; operations analysis and performance; operations and customer center; supply chain management; and technical operations.
+After joining Delta in March 2008, West led the Delta and Northwest airport and customer service merger integration and helped champion customer service and operational improvements, which resulted in consistent annual ranking improvements from the U.S. Department of Transportation.
+Before Delta, he worked for Laidlaw Transit Services as president and chief executive officer and also held leadership roles at Northwest Airlines, United Airlines, and the Boeing Company.
+He currently serves on the boards of the American Cancer Society and Business Leaders for Michigan.

 Mike Youngblood (2022-2026)